 Teuila Percival, an Auckland paediatrician of Samoan descent, commented that ‘[a] Samoan nurse once explained to me about “the Pacific touch.”
 What is the Pacific touch?
 It is taking the time to stop and pray with a family.
 It is taking the time to teach a young mother to cook.
 It is being committed and dedicated and passionate about our people.
 The Pacific touch is that quality that sets a special few of our nurses and health workers apart.’2

-Pacific primary health care providers
+Pacific primary health-care providers

 Pacific people were less likely to go to doctors’ surgeries and medical centres, leading to more of them being admitted to hospital than the general population.
-From the late 20th century this was beginning to change, as Pacific-owned primary health care services were set up.
+From the late 20th century this began to change, as Pacific-owned primary health care services were set up.
 The first was West Auckland’s Pasifika Healthcare, in 1989.